 The Frederic G. Melcher Scholarship provides financial assistance for the professional education of men and women who intend to pursue an MLS degree and who plan to work in children's librarianship.
 This work may be serving children up to and including the age of 14 in any type of library.
 Two $7,500 scholarships are awarded annually.
 Effective with the 2019-2020 award year, the scholarship amount is $8,000 per scholarship.
 The scholarship is made possible by ALSC through generous contributions from librarians, professional associates, friends, and others in the book world, as tribute to Frederic G. Melcher, who was a leader in promoting better books for children.

 Congratulations to the 2018-2019 Frederic G. Melcher Scholarship recipients!

 The Bound to Stay Bound Books (BTSB) Scholarship provides financial assistance in the form of four $8,000 annual awards for the education of men and women who intend to pursue an MLS or advanced degree and who plan to work in the area of library service to children.
 This work may be serving children up to and including the age of 14 in any type library.
 The Scholarship is made possible by the ALSC through the generous contributions of Bound to Stay Bound Books, Incorporated.

-Special thanks goes to the Bound to Stay Bound Books foundation, which has encouraged the professional development of Children's librarians through this scholarship since 1985.
+Special thanks go to the Bound to Stay Bound Books foundation, which has encouraged the professional development of Children's librarians through this scholarship since 1985.
 The 30th anniversary of the scholarship was in 2015, click here to read the commemorative Children and Libraries article featuring past recipients!

 Congratulations to the 2018-2019 BTSB Scholarship recipients!

 Chelsea Tarwater, University of Tennessee Knoxville